alizea-alvarez/alizea-alvarez.github.io/index.md

 These projects represent my shift from micro-level work into macro and mezzo spaces, shaping systems and policies that can sustain real social change.
 Outside of work and school, I’m a curious traveler and avid fiction reader, always looking for the next city, country, or local market stall to visit.
 I really believe the best way to learn about a place and its culture is through its food, where history, community, and creativity all come together.

-🍴 Like a good menu, my resume gives you a taste of what I bring to the table.
-[Download it here.](Alvarez-Sookram-Alizea-Resume.pdf)
+🍴 Like a good menu, my resume gives you a taste of what I bring to the table. <a href="Alvarez-Sookram-Alizea-Resume.pdf" target="_blank" rel="noopener noreferrer">Download it here.</a>